moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitlabpmhandsonlab1.md

 1. Select **Provision Training Environment**.

 1. The system will provide you with a temporary GitLab username and password.
-Select **Downlaod Credentials** to download the username and password for later.
+Select **Download Credentials** to download the username and password for later.
 Please note that if you lose these credentials, you will need to provision a new training environment, and will lose all previous work.

 1. Select **GitLab Dashboard**.